 Thank you for your interest in Portland Japanese Garden’s estate planning program and the Phoenix Legacy Society.

-Phoenix Legacy Society member’s names are recognized in the The Garden Path magazine.
-Additionally, you will be invited as a special guest to both our Golden Crane Society and Phoenix Legacy Society events.
+Phoenix Legacy Society member’s names are recognized in the The Garden Path magazine; members of the Legacy Society are also invited to exclusive events.

 How to Become a Member of the Phoenix Legacy Society